Universum GANs: Improving GANs through contradictions: Additional Empirical results

 \subsection{Additional Analysis of the U-GAN formulation in section \ref{sec_UGAN} using MNIST}

 This section further consolidates our U-GAN formulation in \ref{sec_UGAN}.
 Note that, different from previous approaches used under multiclass settings \cite{salimans2016improved} \cite{dai2017good}; here we use Universum loss for the discriminator.
 Further for training the generator, we combine the Feature Matching loss with a dominating surrogate of the loss in \eqref{eq_gan_play2}.
-Slightly different from the U-GAN (hinge) formulation in \eqref{eq_ugan_hinge}, we use the following surrogate for the generator loss,
+Slightly different from the U-GAN (hinge) formulation in \eqref{eq_ugan_hinge}, we use the following $L_{\rm Disc}$ as the dominating surrogate,

 We use the same discriminator loss as in \eqref{eq_ugan_hinge}.
 For this section we refer to this formulation using the \eqref{eq:gen_loss} generator loss as U-GAN.

 Our overall goal is to highlight, \begin{itemize} \item Improved diversity of the U-GAN generated data (high classification labels entropy on generated data) compared to \cite{salimans2016improved}. \item Effect of using the additional loss term $L_{\rm Disc}$ in the generator loss. \end{itemize}